filianamaulidi/SQL-Project-Retail-Sales-Analysis/README.md

 ### 1. Database Setup
 + **Database Creation**: Here, I use the old database that I have made before named "Perusahaan".
 + **Data uploaded**: The csv file of the retail sales data is uploaded directly from MySQL.
 The data table is named as "retail".
 + **Modify table**: Right after uploading the data, the table was checked  to see if there any mistake in column naming or wrong data type.
-I do some corrections for the errors.
+I did some corrections for the errors as shown in the following.
 ``` js
 -- modify column name
 alter table retail change column ï»¿transactions_id transaction_id int;